Knee Compression Sleeve

 • Sleeves with Stays:

-Some knee sleeves come with additional support in the form of stays, which are usually made of metal or plastic.
+• Some compression knee sleeves come with additional support in the form of stays, which are usually made of metal or plastic.
 These stays are strategically positioned along the sides of the sleeve to provide extra lateral support.
 They are particularly useful for individuals who require enhanced stability, such as those recovering from ligament injuries or other forms of joint instability.

 This knee sleeve is generally for someone with LCL or MCL tears.
 This is not a common sleeve for knee replacement surgery patients.